Honourable Artillery Company: Battle honours

 The battle honours listed were awarded for services of both infantry and artillery units of the HAC.
 Those in bold are borne on the Colours.

 Colours

 The HAC is unique within the British Army in having two types of Colours.
 The HAC has its ceremonial Guns (which are considered Colours in Artillery regiments), but also carries a stand of traditional Colours of the Infantry.
-These Colours follow the pattern of line infantry regiments: the Queen's Colour being a version of the Union Flag, the Regimental Colour being blue with the HAC Coat of Arms in the centre.
+These Colours follow the pattern of line infantry regiments: the King's Colour being a version of the Union Flag, the Regimental Colour being blue with the HAC Coat of Arms in the centre.
 The last four occasions that new Colours have been presented to the Regiment were in 1928 by Edward, Prince of Wales (later Edward VIII), and in 1955, 1980 and on 18 May 2007 by HM Queen Elizabeth II, the regiment's Captain General.

 City of London Police Special Constabulary

 In 1919, following a decision to increase the strength of the Metropolitan Police Reserve Force, the Home Secretary approached the HAC to form a Division of Special Constabulary.
 Some 150 members, mostly Great War veterans, rallied to the call and joined the Division, forming the HAC Detachment.
 At the outbreak of the Second World War, the Detachment was integrated into G Division of the Metropolitan Police and then later with Islington Division.
 Following reorganisation, the Detachment is now part of the City of London Police Special Constabulary, its administrative base is Armoury House.

 In 2010, the Ferrers Trophy was awarded to Special Constable Patrick Rarden of the detachment for using his banking skills and experience to help train colleagues and provide invaluable assistance to solve fraud cases.